boxyhq/jackson/README.md

 To log in to the admin portal we either need some preloaded connections, [configure magic links](https://boxyhq.com/docs/admin-portal/overview#1-magic-links), or [enable username and password](https://boxyhq.com/docs/admin-portal/overview#2-email-and-password) login.
 The easiest one, and the one we will use, is to enable username and password login.

 In your `.env` find the `NEXTAUTH_ADMIN_CREDENTIALS` environment variable.
-We need to provide a email:password combination we can then use to log in to the admin portal.
+We need to provide an `email:password` combination that we can then use to log in to the admin portal.
 For example:

 ```bash
 NEXTAUTH_ADMIN_CREDENTIALS=admin@example.com:password